You’re doing great with your budgeting but have some extra money left over. What do you do with leftover money when budgeting?

 Make Extra Payments on Your Mortgage

 You can pay off your home years sooner, which means more money in your pocket and less interest paid on a mortgage.
-You’ll also have a greater sense of security knowing that you own your home free and clear.
+You’ll also have a greater sense of security knowing you own your home free and clear.

 What is the best way to find money to put towards your mortgage?